apache/druid/docs/ingestion/tasks.md

 review logs and reports, and more.
 Refer to the [Tasks API reference](../api-reference/tasks-api.md) for a full list.
-- Druid SQL includes a [`sys.tasks`](../querying/sql-metadata-tables.md#tasks-table) table that provides information about active and recently-completed tasks.
-This table is read-only, and has a limited (but useful!) subset of the full information available through the Overlord APIs.
+- Druid SQL includes a [`sys.tasks`](../querying/sql-metadata-tables.md#tasks-table) table that provides information about active and recently completed tasks.
+This table is read-only and has a subset of the full task report available through the Overlord APIs.

 <a name="reports"></a>